 In the same year our men went back to Maccabiah beating the Brazilians in what turned out to be there semi final only to fall to an amazing Argentinian team.
 This was however the first time any Australian team had won a medal at a Maccabiah.

 Bio: Daniel is the CEO of Warrington Scott.
-He has been an avid football fan since he was five, supporting Liverpool through both their amazing years in the 1970’s and 1980’s and the last few years of not so brilliant results.
+He has been an avid football fan since he was five, supporting Liverpool through both their amazing years in the 1970’s and 1980’sthen through the 90 00 and 10 where the results were not so brilliant to the last few years of better results.
 He has been President of the Club since 2015

 Bio: Robbie is both a Player and a competition winning coach.
 He was a member of the Australian Men’s 2015 and 2017 Maccabiah teams.